k2tzumi/slidev-boilerplate/slides.md

 # Code

-Use code snippets and get the highlighting directly, and even types hover!
+Use code snippets and get the highlighting directly, and even types hover！

 ```ts {all|5|7|7-8|10|all} twoslash
 // TwoSlash enables TypeScript hover information